rquiroz/WhatsAPINet/README.md

 the XMPP RFC.
 However, I did not really look into this.
 Also, the mapping of keywords to bytes seems to have also changed in the latest version of the Android app.

+### Code request token
+The current implementation for token generation is a server side solution created by [Jake](https://github.com/dynogic).

+I only support WhatsApiNet implementations for personal use, so there's a limit of 10 unique phone number token requests per IP address per day.
+This is to prevent abuse by spammers and other scum.
+If you disagree with this limit, send me an email, explain your case, and I might add you to my whitelist :)